REU Site: Data-driven Security

 Opportunity to present at the 2023 Idaho Conference on Undergraduate Research (ICUR) and other venues.

 Enjoy the various cultural and social activities in and around Boise.

 Students will develop data-driven security research projects in the areas of counter-terrorism, misbehavior detection and misinformation mitigation, and cybersecurity (e.g., intrusion detection systems, lightweight cryptography, and side channel attacks).

-Dr. Edoardo Serra is an Assistant Professor in the Department of Computer Science at Boise State.
+Dr. Edoardo Serra is an Associate Professor in the Department of Computer Science at Boise State.
 He is a researcher in data science for national security, with emphasis in cybersecurity and covert networks.

 Dr. Liljana Babinkostova is a Professor in the Department of Mathematics at Boise State.
 Her research specialties are cryptography, cryptanalysis, and game theory.

 Dr. Marion Scheepers is a Distinguished Professor in the Department of Mathematics at Boise State.
 His research specialties are logic, set theory, game theory, algorithmic processes in Biology.